 The biggest deal you might see there was someone slipping in a pool of their own bodily fluids...
 But this time it was just vom that was spurting, not blood & let’s face it readers, by now, we were more than happy to settle for that.

-It seemed like paradise for the times & made us excited to all week to be headed there, rather than that sinking feeling of dreading the upcoming weekend, from the moment Sunday morning landed.
+It seemed like paradise for the times & made us feel excited all week to be headed there.
+Way better than that sinking feeling of dreading yet another potentially violent upcoming weekend, from the moment Sunday morning landed.

 Can't stress enough, how liberating it felt to play somewhere where the level of realistic terminal threat - was zero.